Resident Annual and Fall permits are sold out.

 Resident Permit Lots

 Resident Permit holders will be assigned to one of the following lots.
 There is no residential parking in the Main Structure or Fordham Garage.
+There is no residential parking on the Water Tower campus.
 Although we do our best to place you in the nearest lot available, due to extremely limited space we cannot guarantee that you will be placed in your preferred lot.

 - Bellarmine (under Bellarmine Hall at 6628 N Sheridan Rd)